eldarab/CausalEvaluation/experiments/notes_to_self.md

 * How to compute CONEXP on a continuous concept?
 * Is Masked Product?
 * Domain-Related Entity
+* the Predicted sentiment vs. the Generating sentiment

 ## Why estimation using INLP may fail